MiniZinc/libminizinc/docs/en/installation_detailed_linux.rst

 You can install the OR-Tools FlatZinc module as binary or obtain the source code from GitHub (https://github.com/google/or-tools).
 You can find detailed compilation instructions for OR-Tools on https://developers.google.com/optimization/.
-To compile the FlatZinc module from source, run the following in a terminal (from within the OR-Tools source code directory):
+Since version 8, `cmake` is supported, see the instructions.
+Previously, to compile the FlatZinc module from source, run the following in a terminal (from within the OR-Tools source code directory):

 .. code-block:: bash

   make fz -j8
   make test_fz

+Since version 8, `cmake --build . --target install` puts a solver configuration file in `/usr/share/minizinc`, so the MiniZinc finds
-In order to use OR-Tools with MiniZinc, you have to create an appropriate solver configuration file.
+OR-Tools automatically.
+With earlier versions, in order to use OR-Tools with MiniZinc, you have to create an appropriate solver configuration file.
 Add a file ``ortools.msc`` in an appropriate location (see :ref:`sec-cmdline-conffiles`) containing the following, where you replace ``<INSTALLATION_PREFIX>`` with the actual installation path and update the version number if necessary: